MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-II-Fiscal-Service-Department-Treasury/subchapter-A-Bureau-Fiscal-Service/part-210-Federal-Government-Participation-Automated-Clearing-House/subpart-A-General/section-210.5.md

 (C) The account is not attached to a line of credit or loan agreement under which repayment from the account is triggered upon delivery of the Federal payments; and

-(D) The issuer of the card complies with all of the requirements, and provides the holder of the card with all of the consumer protections, that apply to a payroll card account under the rules implementing the Electronic Fund Transfer Act, as amended.
+(D) The issuer of the account complies with all of the requirements, and provides the holder of the account with all of the consumer protections, that apply to a prepaid account under the rules implementing the Electronic Fund Transfer Act and the Truth in Lending Act.

-(ii) No person or entity may issue a prepaid card that receives Federal payments in violation of this subsection, and no financial institution may maintain an account for or on behalf of an issuer of a prepaid card that receives Federal payments if the issuer violates this paragraph.
+(ii) No person or entity may issue a prepaid account that receives Federal payments in violation of this paragraph (b)(5), and no financial institution may maintain a prepaid account that receives Federal payments if the issuer violates this paragraph (b)(5).

-(iii) For the purposes of this paragraph (b)(5), the term -
+(iii) For the purposes of this paragraph (b)(5), the term—

-(A) “Payroll card account” shall have the same meaning as that term is defined in the rules implementing the Electronic Fund Transfer Act;
+(A) “Prepaid account” means a prepaid account as defined for purposes of regulations implementing the Electronic Fund Transfer Act, as amended; and

-(B) “Prepaid card” means a card, code, or other means of access to funds of a recipient; and

-(C) “Issuer” means a person or entity that issues a prepaid card.
+(B) “Issuer” means a person or entity that issues a prepaid account.

 (6) Where a Federal payment is disbursed to a resident of a nursing facility, as defined in 42 U.S.C.
 1396r, the payment may be deposited into a resident trust or patient fund account established by the nursing facility pursuant to requirements under Federal law relating to the protection of such funds.